lsants/DeepOperatorML/README.md

-# High Performance Numeric Integration
+# DeepONet For Soil-Structure Interaction

 ### Description